eolementhe/guide/guide.md

 <details>
   <summary><b>How to create a FTP / SFTP / FTPS ?</b></summary>

 An FTP bloc allows you to upload or downlad files from an FTP / SFTP / FTPS server.

 At first you will need to add your FTP server.
 For that nothing simplier select the `FTP`or `FTP export` option in the ingest or delivery of your workflow.
-Or directly in your profile `Manage Preset` and `FTP export`
+Or directly in your profile, selelct `Manage Preset` then `FTP export`

 Click on `Add Server`